-At the [jboss-jbossee6-webapp] model \$ prompt, type en and hit the tab key on your keyboard. entity will fill in.
+At the [ticket-monster] model \$ prompt, type en and hit the tab key on your keyboard. entity will fill in.
 Hit tab again and entity --named will appear.
 Type in Event and add a space - Forge can not anticipate the name of your new entity!

 Hit tab again and select --package.
-Now, hit tab 5 times to fill in org.jboss.tools.examples.
+Now, hit tab repeatedly to fill in org.jboss.jdf.example.ticketmonster.
 Since there are multiple entries underneath examples, Forge will display those options.
 Type in m and hit tab to select model.